 Augmenting our own creations are those of a small group of interior design icons led by Barbara Barry, Vicente Wolfe, Kevin Walz, Laura Kirar, and Clodagh.
 Each has a distinctive point of view that has proven to resonate with our audience, and expands the range of our collections beyond what we could imagine without them.

-The primary inspiration for all of us comes from the character of the product itself — the craft and materials of Tufenkian Carpets that bring to life so exquisitely the art we conceive.
 I will never forget the day one of our design partners arrived to start work with us on a first collection.
 She was captivated by a pile of our carpets sitting in front of her, and spontaneously belly-flopped onto it, spread-eagled like a kid diving into the ocean.
 The siren-call of the fabric.
 We know it well.